-The committee operates according to a written charter which contains the composition, role, responsibilities and duties of the committee.
+The Committee operates according to a written charter, containing the composition, role, responsibilities, and duties of the Committee.
 The charter is reviewed annually.

-The following directors are currently members of the Committee:
+The following Directors are members of the Committee:

 - Ms N Mnxasana (Chairman)

 Independent Non-Executive Director

 - Mr O Grobler

 Independent Non-Executive Director

-- Mr ZA Khan
+- Mr A Cameron

 Executive Director